camunda/camunda-docs-manual/content/reference/embedded-forms/javascript/examples.md

 # User name from a cam-script

-This example demonstrates how to retrieve the user name and displaying it in a embedded form:
+This example demonstrates how to retrieve the user name and display it in a embedded form:

 ```html
 <form role="form">